Home » A Nightmare On Elm Street 4: How Freddy Became The Pop Culture Boogeyman

 A Nightmare on Elm Street was a success that spread through word of mouth.
 It was made for very little money and was released on a limited number of screens.
 A Nightmare on Elm Street 2 was a hit in comparison, it was the highest grossing horror film of 1985, but it was not as critically successful as the first.
 Then along came A Nightmare on Elm Street 3: Dream Warriors.
 A major hit financially and a huge success all around.
 People loved it.

 But nobody, not even the filmmakers themselves, was prepared for the success of A Nightmare on Elm Street 4: The Dream Master.
-It was the movie that made Freddy Krueger an icon.
-It was the movie that made him a household name.
+It is the movie that made Freddy Krueger an icon.
+It is the film that secured his status as a household name.
 This was A Nightmare on Elm Street for the MTV generation.
 Adjusted for inflation, it is still the most successful in the entire franchise.

 It became clear that a fourth Nightmare was necessary about as soon as Dream Warriors hit theaters.
 It was clear that its success was not going away.
 So a new movie was put on the fast track to be released the following year—unfortunately the Writer’s Guild strike hit about the same time.
 The movie was released less than a year after the release of Part 3, and it was readily apparent as planning and writing began that they would begin filming without a finished script.
 Which is precisely what happened.